ryukau/VSTPlugins/docs/index.md

 - [GenericDrum のマニュアル (日本語)](manual/GenericDrum/GenericDrum_ja.html)

 GenericDrum is a generic drum synthesizer using delays.
 This one can make convincing snare and bass drum sounds.
-Cymbal sounds can be made, but it's not good as good as more lower drum sounds.
+Cymbal sounds can be made, but it's not as good as more lower drum sounds.

 - [GenericDrum Manual (English)](manual/GenericDrum/GenericDrum_en.html)